nilsreck/attention-is-all-you-need-pytorch/README.md

 ## Results
-The Transformer model reaches a BLEU score of around 0.34 with a length ratio of 0.99 on the validation.
+The Transformer model reaches a BLEU score of around 0.34 with a length ratio of 0.99 on the validation set.
 ![bleu score](report/figures/bleu_score_val_20250129_142747.png)

 ## Translation Examples